OTOCASH (OTO) Price Reaches $0.14 on Top Exchanges

-OTOCASH (CURRENCY:OTO) traded down 0.1% against the US dollar during the one day period ending at 19:00 PM E.T. on March 5th.
-During the last seven days, OTOCASH has traded down 2.7% against the US dollar.
-OTOCASH has a market cap of $5.06 million and $1,291.00 worth of OTOCASH was traded on exchanges in the last day.
-One OTOCASH coin can now be purchased for $0.14 or 0.00000281 BTC on popular cryptocurrency exchanges.
+OTOCASH (CURRENCY:OTO) traded up 0.2% against the U.S. dollar during the 1 day period ending at 10:00 AM E.T. on March 7th.
+OTOCASH has a total market cap of $5.07 million and approximately $3,933.00 worth of OTOCASH was traded on exchanges in the last 24 hours.
+One OTOCASH coin can now be bought for about $0.14 or 0.00000271 BTC on major exchanges.
+In the last week, OTOCASH has traded down 2.3% against the U.S. dollar.

 OTOCASH Coin Profile